percwg/perc-wg/double/draft-ietf-perc-double.md

-* Replace the header of the protected RTP packet with the header of the original packet, and append to the payload of the packet (1) the authentication tag from the original transofmr, and (2) an empty OHB (0x00).
+* Replace the header of the protected RTP packet with the header of the original packet, and append to the payload of the packet (1) the authentication tag from the original transform, and (2) an empty OHB (0x00).

 * Apply the outer cryptographic algorithm to the RTP packet.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST